 In each evaluation, the researchers assessed the emotions of participants in the last 30 days.
 They also gave them validated memory tests.

 What the researchers found is consistent with all the other studies we have discussed so far.
-Those participants with a higher positive outlook on life had less memory declines over nine years.
-Even more interesting was that the older the participants were, the more significant the results were.
+Those participants with a higher positive outlook on life had less memory decline over nine years.
+Even more impressive was that these differences were even more pronounced in the oldest participants.

-OK, this is all great but how does one apply this to their life.
-The answer is through following the SELF Principle.
-Focus on sleeping more (7-9 hours each day), moving more (10K steps a day), loving more (meditate, practice gratitude), and eat a whole-foods, plant-based diet.
+OK, this is all great, but how does one apply this to their life.
+The answer is through following the SELF Principle: Focus on sleeping more (7-9 hours each day); moving more (10K steps a day); practicing gratitude, kindness, and meditation; and eat a whole-foods, plant-based diet.

 Add a little bit of meditation in the morning.
 As little as 3-5 minutes can have a profound impact on the rest of your day.